noah/riddim/README.md

 **riddim** works well in combination with Apache or another web server.
-The following configuration enables streaming from a `VirtualHost` (so you can have a pretty url like `http://stream.your.tld`).
+The following configuration enables streaming from a `VirtualHost` (so one can have a pretty url like `http://stream.some.tld`).
 I use something like this:

 ```
 <VirtualHost *:80>
-   ServerName stream.your.tld
+   ServerName stream.my.tld
-   ServerAdmin you@your.tld
+   ServerAdmin me@my.tld
    ProxyPass / http://192.168.1.2:18944
 </VirtualHost>
 ```

-Of course, **riddim** will need to be running on host `192.168.1.2:18944` for that to work, but if you set it up correctly you can point your music streamer at `http://stream.your.tld` and listen to the music that way (cough ... thus defeating corporate firewalls ... cough).
+Of course, **riddim** will need to be running on host `192.168.1.2:18944` for that to work, but if it is set up correctly you can open `http://stream.your.tld` from any music client to listen that way (cough ... thus defeating corporate firewalls ...  cough).

 ## Contributors